 The Myth of Cash for Justice

 Historically, private prosecution cases have tended to be brought only by extremely wealthy individuals.
 Or else, private prosecution costs have been financed through crowdfunding, as has recently been seen with the prosecution of Boris Johnson.
 However, the idea that private prosecution can provide justice only for a price is wrong.
 It is possible, and indeed normal, for full costs to be recovered by the prosecution.

 For the vast majority of private prosecutions, costs may be recovered in one of two ways:

 - If the prosecution is successful, the court will usually expect the convicted defendant to pay costs, with the funds collected directly by the courts (or by their enforcement officers), then passed on.

 - If the prosecution is not successful, prosecution costs can be recovered from ‘central funds’, which are public monies held by the courts.
 Central funds may also be used in cases where a defendant cannot pay the costs (for example if they are going to prison, or have no money).

-Of course, not all prosecutors will attempt to recover costs, if the client is willing to pay out of their own pocket.
+Of course, not all prosecutors will attempt to recover private prosecution costs if the client is willing to pay out of their own pocket.
 By choosing a prosecutor who understands that cost recovery should be a standard part of private prosecution procedure, it is possible to access the private route to justice without the prohibitive price tag.